ironsmile/nedomi/storage/README.md

 It is a subpackage in the `storage/` directory.
 It follows the follwing rules:

-* Has a `func New(cfg config.CacheZoneSection, cm types.CacheAlgorithm, up types.Upstream, logger logger.Logger) *T` function.
+* Has a `func New(cfg config.CacheZoneSection, ca types.CacheAlgorithm, up types.Upstream, logger logger.Logger) *T` function.

 * `T` must conform to the Storage interface which is defined in [storage/interface.go](interface.go)